hhunaid/react-native-image-crop-tools/README.md

 # NOTE

-This library is not supposed to work with local images.
+This library is not supposed to work directly with remote images.
 There are very few usecases for that.
-You need to provide a sourceUrl string which you can obtain from image pickers or downloading using rn-fetch-blob
+You need to provide a sourceUrl string for a local file which you can obtain from image pickers or by downloading a remote file with rn-fetch-blob

 ## Usage
 ```javascript